bact/sentimentdemo/README.md

 - **Comprehensible:** Small enough for a human to understand easily.
 - **Informative:** Elaborate enough to showcase the use of various information fields within an SBOM.
 - **Testable:** Designed to facilitate testing and evaluation against specific use case requirements.

+For more information about implementing AI BOM using SPDX specification, see *Karen Bennet, Gopi Krishnan Rajbahadur, Arthit Suriyawongkul, and Kate Stewart, [“Implementing AI Bill of Materials (AI BOM) with SPDX 3.0: A Comprehensive Guide to Creating AI and Dataset Bill of Materials”](https://www.linuxfoundation.org/research/ai-bom), The Linux Foundation, October 2024*.

 ## Content